15 Types of Butterflies in Colorado

 by Franco Folini is licensed under CC BY-SA 2.0

-The Pipevine Swallowtail is a stunning butterfly species easily recognizable due to its striking black wings with iridescent blue highlights.
+The Pipevine Swallowtail is a stunning butterfly easily recognizable by its striking black wings with iridescent blue highlights.

 The males of this species have a bright blue color on their upper wings, while the females have a more muted blue color.